-In most Children's Hearings, Panel Members can defer (postpone) the Children's Hearing until a later date.
-SCRA started recording the reasons for deferral in 2017/18 and these will now be included as part of the Official Statistics suite.
+In most Children's Hearings, Panel Members can defer (postpone) the Children's Hearing until a later date if required.
 Figure 4.3 shows these reasons.

-Figure 4.3 Reasons for deferral of Children's Hearings in 2017/18
+Figure 4.3 Reasons for deferral of Children's Hearings in 2018/19

 Multiple reasons for deferral can be recorded within a Children's Hearing, equally, not all Children's Hearings which were deferred had a deferral reason recorded on SCRA's Case Management System.
-Overall, 5,476 Children's Hearings had deferral reasons recorded during 2017/18.
+Overall, 5,424 Children's Hearings had deferral reasons recorded during 2018/19 while 25.1% of Children's Hearings (7,953) were deferred.